 The main places of interest overlook the main square of the village.

-In via Roma there is an interesting mural painting dedicated to Don Amilcare Ruella.
+In via Roma, there is an interesting mural painting dedicated to Don Amilcare Ruella.

-Castelletto Molina is still one of the few centres of Asti to keep alive the practice of the “balon”: the “ball to the bracelet”, today “ball to punch”, is an ancient sport very popular in the Cuneo area and in the Ligurian Apennines.
+Castelletto Molina is still one of the few centers in the Asti area to keep alive the practice of the “balon”, today “fist-ball”.

 Information synthesis and/or re-elaboration was taken from the website of the Municipality of Castelletto Molina